Democrats ready to block bill to avert shutdown sang different tune in 2013

 Even after a few concessions to the Democrats, Pelosi compared the GOP's stop-gap bill to fund the government to “having a bowl of doggy-doo and adding a cherry on top and calling it a chocolate sundae.”

-Sen. Kirsten Gilibrad, D-N.Y., tweeted Wednesday that she will oppose any spending bill that does not address the Dreamers issue.
+Sen. Kirsten Gillibrand, D-N.Y., tweeted Wednesday that she will oppose any spending bill that does not address the Dreamers issue.

 “Protecting Dreamers is a moral imperative.
 I will not vote for a spending bill that doesn’t treat Dreamers fairly,” the possible 2020 hopeful said.